OUR BUSINESS IS IDENTIFYING RISK

-The damaging effects of venous insufficiency have been poorly understood and largely overlooked in evaluating cardiovascular health.
+The damaging effects of venous insufficiency have been poorly understood for many years.
+Additionally, it has been largely overlooked in evaluating cardiovascular health.
 Rarely is the condition investigated or treated.
-And, if your doctor doesn’t look for it, chances are you’ll never hear of it.
-To Dr. HoomanMadyoon, your veins are just as important as your heart and arteries in providing a comprehensive cardiovascular exam.
-The Madyoon Method for cardiovascular diagnosis and treatment is new, more effective, and more complete than any other.
+And, if your doctor doesn’t look for it, chances are you may never hear of it.
+But it can still have an impact on your life and overall health.

 What Are the Various Venous Diseases?

 Chronic venous insufficiency is characterized by several core signs:

 - Increased pigmentation or discoloration of the skin

 If conditions become severe, it can ultimately lead to amputation and loss of the limb.
 It is estimated that about 40% of the US population has CVI.

 Damaged or weak veins may allow blood to flow back and accumulate.
 When this happens, it causes swelling and the appearance of large, twisted varicose veins on the surface of the skin.

 Spider veins are much smaller and often considered not dangerous.
 However, they may also indicate blood reflux deeper under the skin in some cases.
 Discovering the cause and origin of these veins is essential to an effective treatment.

 When blood cannot flow freely through your circulatory system, you may develop blood clots.
 These can lead to severe symptoms and health dangers, depending on where they form.
 While many patients with venous insufficiency may never encounter this issue, others may be at high risk for it.

 Blood clots can be found in the: